cshlok/Hmsminiapp/ERROR_TRACKING.md

 ### General Type Issues
 - ❌ Fix implicit 'any' type parameters throughout the codebase
-- ❌ Fix type mismatches between interfaces and props
+- ❌ Fix remaining type mismatches between interfaces and props
 - ❌ Add explicit type annotations where needed

 ## Build Status
-- Current error count: 534 (as of last build attempt)
+- Current error count: ~500 (as of last build attempt)
 - Major error categories:
-  - React Native dependencies that need to be replaced with Material-UI
   - Type mismatches between interfaces and props
   - Implicit 'any' types

 ## Next Steps
-1. Continue converting React Native components to Material-UI
+1. Continue fixing type mismatches between interfaces and props
 2. Add explicit type annotations where needed
-3. Fix remaining type mismatches between interfaces and props
-4. Reattempt production build and reassess errors
+3. Reattempt production build and reassess errors
-5. Deploy permanently once all errors are resolved
+4. Deploy permanently once all errors are resolved

 ## Notes
 This is a work in progress.
 The goal is to systematically fix all TypeScript errors to enable a successful production build and permanent deployment.